rioastamal/kapur/README.md

 ## Run

 Just open file `kapur.html` using web browser and you're ready to go.
-If you cloning the project from Github you can also run the editor by opening file `src/kapur.html`.
+If you are cloning the project from Github you can also run the editor by opening file `src/kapur.html`.

 ## Build